VinniciusPS/Javascript-Google-Apps-Script/README.md

 ## negative.gs
  This function can be useful when combined with a time trigger.
- The function accesses a multidimensional array and makes only the numeric elements negative greater than zero (disregards negatives so they don't turn positive).
+ The function accesses a multidimensional array and turn positive numbers to negative.
 The script certifies that a column will always be negative, thus avoiding calculation errors in cost spreadsheets, for example.